shabbir0052/resume/readme.md

 *Congnizant Technology Solutions* \
 *4/2008 12/2013*

-  Worked as consultant on behalf of Cognizant Technologies Solution for its various clients in Insurance Domain \n Consulting assignment involved helping clients with solutioning, designing and implementation  SOA Solutions for integrating applications, Architect and lead for implementing Business Rule Management System
+ Worked as consultant on behalf of Cognizant Technologies Solution for its various clients in Insurance Domain Consulting assignment involved helping clients with solutioning, designing and implementation  SOA Solutions for integrating applications, Architect and lead for implementing Business Rule Management System

   *SOA Solutions Integration Architect | 01/2010-12/2013* \
-     > Responsible for  Estimation, Analysis, Design, development, Deployment and testing of SOA services
+     * Responsible for  Estimation, Analysis, Design, development, Deployment and testing of SOA services
      > Work closely with Solution Architects, Application teams and Infrastructure teams to define and implements solution for SOA services with architectural standards
      > Develop enterprise integration services  leveraging  BPEL , Mediation flow, , Briefly persisted processes and other SOA integration technologies like, WSDL, HTTP, REST, JSON, JMS, MQ, J2EE JCA Adapters
 	 > Work with monitoring team to define and implement SOA Service monitoring and reporting